-- An open-label, multi-center, non-randomized dose escalation and expansion Phase 1 clinical trial (NCT02672917) of BNT321 monotherapy and in combination with modified FOLFIRINOX in pancreatic cancer and other CA19-9 expressing solid tumors is ongoing.
-In January 2024, data from the trial were presented at the ASCO Gastrointestinal Cancer Symposium.
-Preclinically, BNT321 binding was observed to be highly specific and restricted to cancer tissues with sLea expression.
-The most frequent dose-limiting toxicities, or DLTs, for both monotherapy and for mFOLFIRINOX combination therapy were hepatic transaminase elevations.
-DLTs generally occurred in cycle 1 and did not preclude subsequent BNT321 administration at reduced doses.
-BNT321 in combination with mFOLFIRINOX was tolerable for multiple cycles.
-Clinical activity (27% PR, RECIST) was observed in patients receiving the combination as first or subsequent line therapy for advanced disease. - In April 2024, the first patient was dosed in a Phase 1/2 trial (NCT06069778) evaluating the safety, tolerability, and efficacy of BNT321 in combination with mFOLFIRINOX as an adjuvant therapy following curative resection in patients with PDAC.
+- An open-label, multi-site, non-randomized dose escalation and expansion Phase 1 clinical trial (NCT02672917) is being conducted to evaluate BNT321 monotherapy and in combination with modified FOLFIRINOX in pancreatic cancer and other CA19-9 expressing solid tumors. - A Phase 1/2 trial (NCT06069778) is being conducted to evaluate the safety, tolerability, and efficacy of BNT321 in combination with mFOLFIRINOX as an adjuvant therapy following curative resection in patients with PDAC.

-BNT323/DB-1303 is a topoisomerase-1 inhibitor-based HER2-targeted ADC candidate being developed in collaboration with Duality Biologics (Suzhou) Co.
+BNT323/DB-1303 (trastuzumab pamirtecan) is a topoisomerase-1 inhibitor-based human epidermal growth factor receptor 2-, or HER2-, targeted ADC candidate being developed in collaboration with Duality Biologics (Suzhou) Co.
 Ltd., or DualityBio.
 The program has been granted Fast Track designation and Breakthrough Therapy Designation by the FDA for the treatment of advanced endometrial cancer in patients who progressed on or after treatment with immune checkpoint inhibitors.

-- An ongoing randomized, multi-center, open-label, pivotal Phase 3 clinical trial (NCT06018337) is recruiting to evaluate BNT323/DB1303 versus the investigator's choice of chemotherapy in advanced or metastatic HR+, HER2-low breast cancer subjects whose disease has progressed on at least two lines of prior endocrine therapy or within six months of first-line endocrine therapy and cyclin-dependent 4/6 (CDK4/6) inhibitor and no prior chemotherapy.
+- An ongoing randomized, multi-site, open-label, pivotal Phase 3 clinical trial (DYNASTY-Breast02; NCT06018337) is recruiting to evaluate BNT323/DB-1303 versus the investigator's choice of chemotherapy in advanced or metastatic hormone receptor positive, or HR+, HER2-low breast cancer subjects whose disease has progressed on at least two lines of prior endocrine therapy or within six months of first-line endocrine therapy and cyclin-dependent 4/6, or CDK4/6, inhibitor and no prior chemotherapy.
 The first patient was dosed in January 2024.
 The trial aims to enroll approximately 532 patients.
 The primary endpoint is PFS.
-Secondary endpoints include OS, ORR, DCR, DOR and safety, as well as patient-reported outcomes. - Topline data from the ongoing Phase 3 in HR+ and HER2-low metastatic breast cancer that have progressed on hormone therapy and/or CDK4/6 inhibition is expected in 2025. - BNT323/DB-1303 is being evaluated in an ongoing multicenter, non-randomized, open-label, multiple dose, first-in-human Phase 1/2 clinical trial (NCT05150691) in patients with advanced/ unresectable, recurrent, or metastatic HER2-expressing solid tumors.
+Secondary endpoints include OS, ORR, DCR, DOR and safety, as well as patient-reported outcomes.
+In September 2024, a Trial-in-Progress poster was presented at the 2024 ESMO Congress. - Topline data from the ongoing Phase 3 in patients with HR+ and HER2-low metastatic breast cancer who have progressed on hormone therapy and/or CDK4/6 inhibition is expected in 2026. - A multi-site, non-randomized, open-label, multiple dose, first-in-human Phase 1/2 clinical trial (NCT05150691) is being conducted to evaluate BNT323/DB-1303 in patients with advanced/unresectable, recurrent, or metastatic HER2-expressing solid tumors.
 A potential registrational cohort with HER2-expressing (IHC3+, 2+, 1+ or ISH-positive) patients with advanced/recurrent endometrial carcinoma has completed enrollment.
-Data from this cohort are expected in 2025.

-• A confirmatory Phase 3 trial (NCT06340568) in patients with advanced endometrial cancer is planned to start in 2024.
+Data from this cohort are expected in 2025. - A confirmatory Phase 3 trial (NCT06340568) to evaluate BNT323/DB-1303 in patients with advanced endometrial cancer is in planning.

 BNT324/DB-1311 is a topoisomerase-1 inhibitor-based B7H3-targeted ADC candidate being developed in collaboration with DualityBio.
+This program has been granted Fast Track designation by the FDA for the treatment of advanced/unresectable mCRPC in patients who progressed on or after standard systemic regimens.

-- A first-in-human, open-label Phase 1/2a clinical trial (NCT05914116) evaluating BNT324/DB-1311 in patients with advanced solid tumors is ongoing. - In June 2024, we and DualityBio received Fast Track designation for BNT324/DB-1311 from the FDA for the treatment of patients with advanced/unresectable, or metastatic castration-resistant prostate cancer, who have progressed on or after standard systemic regimens. - In July 2024, we and DualityBio received Orphan Drug Designation for BNT324/DB-1311 from the FDA for the treatment of patients with advanced or metastatic esophageal squamous cell carcinoma.
+- A first-in-human, open-label Phase 1/2 clinical trial (NCT05914116) is being conducted to evaluate BNT324/DB-1311 in patients with advanced solid tumors. - In July 2024, we and DualityBio received Orphan Drug Designation for BNT324/DB-1311 from the FDA for the treatment of advanced or metastatic esophageal squamous cell carcinoma. - The first preliminary data from this trial will be presented at the 2024 ESMO Asia Congress, taking place from December 6 to December 8, 2024 in Singapore.

 BNT325/DB-1305 is a topoisomerase-1 inhibitor-based TROP2-targeted ADC candidate being developed in collaboration with DualityBio.
-The program received Fast Track designation from the FDA for the treatment of patients with platinum-resistant epithelial ovarian, fallopian tube, or primary peritoneal cancer who have received one to three prior systemic treatment regimens.
+The program has been granted Fast Track designation by the FDA for the treatment of platinum-resistant epithelial ovarian, fallopian tube, or primary peritoneal cancer in patients who have received one to three prior systemic treatment regimens.